dangoriaynov/speedy_econt_shipping/readme.txt

  - free shipping from <sum>
  - currency to be used

+== Prerequisites ==
+ - contact Speedy and Econt couriers to provide you with API access
+ - store username (should be digits only) and password provided by them

 == Setup steps ==
  - install and activate plugin
  - create 1 shipping method (with any name)
- - open plugin' settings and specify all the parameters requested
+ - open plugin' settings and specify all the parameters requested + data obtained in prerequisites
  - click [Save] button
+ - wait till data is refreshed (for first set - wait for 1 minute, for subsequent change - at 3:05 AM daily)
  - add few items to your cart and proceed to checkout
  - verify checkout process is smooth and no errors are raised when placing the order